 Don’t forget to save it!

-The xsd is ready to be imported into the Desktop Modeler.
+The XSD file is ready to be imported into the Desktop Modeler.
 To import it, follow these steps:

-Open your app and create a new XSD schema.
+Open your app project and create a new XSD schema:

-With the new XSD schema created, it’s time to create the XML to Domain mapping which will perform the trick for you and make your life a bit easier.
+With the new XSD schema created, it’s time to create the XML-to-domain mapping that will perform the trick for you and make your life a bit easier.

-After you pressed OK, you should see a mapping entity with all your countries in there.
-Let’s generate a real entity from it, which you can use as an import table for your Excel sheet.
+You will now generate a real entity from it that you can use as an import table for your Excel sheet.
+Click Map automatically:

-Go to your domain model, set the entity’s property to persistable and the job is done!
+Go to your domain model, set the entity’s Persistable property to Yes, and the job is done!

-To keep your application clean, you could delete the XSD schema and XML to Domain files from your project.
+To keep your application clean, you can delete the XSD schema and XML-to-domain files from your project.